c-git/bazooka-bot/README.md

 At the start of unranked each season the following should happen.
 It should be scheduled manually each season by an officer.

-- [ ] Verify user is authorized
+- [x] Verify user is authorized
-- [ ] Print current info before clearing
+- [x] Print current info before clearing
-- [ ] Clear the scores for the last season
+- [x] Clear the scores for the last season
-- [ ] Determine the winning idea (Highest votes or lower ID if tied)
+- [x] Determine the winning idea (Highest votes or lower ID if tied)
-- [ ] Set the new unranked message based on the winning idea (Should show with the scores so people know what the unranked is).
+- [x] Set the new unranked message based on the winning idea (Should show with the scores so people know what the unranked is).
-- [ ] Clear the ideas.
-Keep any ideas with more than `idea_keep_threshold` votes except for the winning one.
+- [x] Clear the ideas.
+Discard any ideas less than or equal to `discard_threshold` votes plus the winning one.
-- [ ] Announce the new unranked challenge
+- [x] Announce the new unranked challenge

 # Nice to have

 - [ ] Add ability for owner to download the data files to facilitate testing before uploading a version
 - [ ] Add event handler to see when ppl leave https://github.com/serenity-rs/poise/blob/current/examples/event_handler/main.rs
-- [ ] Sanitize input for markdown like `**` for example rn causes problems with bolding the ideas
+- [x] Sanitize input for markdown like `**` for example rn causes problems with bolding the ideas
 - [ ] Add web page (with info and to wake up bot) https://docs.shuttle.rs/templates/tutorials/custom-service
 - [ ] Restrict unranked to that channel
 - [x] Send a status messages when it connects (including the version)